chaoss/wg-evolution/metrics/Code_Changes.md

 * Date type.
 Either author date or committer date.
 Default: author date.
     For each git commit, two dates are kept: when the commit was authored, and when it was committed to the repository.
     For deciding on the period, one of them has to be selected.
 <br>
 * Include merge commits.
 Boolean.
 Default: True.
     Merge commits are
-    those which merge a branch, and in some cases are not considered as reflecting a coding activity
+    those which merge a branch, and in some cases are not considered as reflecting a coding activity.
 <br>
 * Include empty commits.
 Boolean.
 Default: True.
     Empty commits are